qossmic/deptrac/README.md

 ## Layers

 Deptrac allows you to group different classes in *layers*.
-Technically layers are nothing more than collection of classes.
+Technically layers are nothing more than a collection of classes.

-Each layer has a unique name and a list of collectors, that will look for classes, that should be assigned to this layer (and yes, classes can be in more than one layer).
+Each layer has a unique name and a list of one or more collectors, that will look for classes, that should be assigned to this layer
+(and yes, classes can be assigned to more than one layer).

 (Hopefully) most software is written with some kind of layers in mind.
 For example a typically MVC application has at least controllers, models and views.

-Deptrac allows you to visualize and enforce some kind of ruleset, based on such layer informations.
+Deptrac allows you to visualize and enforce rulesets, based on such layer informations.

 So, you could define, that every class, that ends with `Controller` will be assigned to the *Controller*-layer, and every class, that has a `\Model\` in its namespace will be added to the *Model*-layer.

-Saying, you're adopting MVC, most time you don't want your models to access controllers, but it's fine for controllers to access models.
-Deptrac allows you to enforce and visualize such dependencies / rules.
+Saying, you're adopting MVC, most time you do not want your models to access controllers, but it is allowed for controllers to access models.
+Deptrac allows you to enforce and visualize these dependencies / rules.

-**Per default, any dependencies between layers are forbidden!**
+**By default, any dependencies between layers are forbidden!**

 ### Collecting Layers